-The graduate student must have a 3.0 average or higher on Mississippi College graduate work at the time the student applies for graduation.
+In most cases the graduate student must have a 3.0 (masters); 3.25 (Education Specialist or doctoral) average or higher on Mississippi College graduate work at the time the student applies for graduation.
 Ordinarily this would be the semester or summer term before the anticipated date of graduation.